sleepymalc/pbb.wtf/content/posts/Notes/index.md

 # Note

-These are lecture notes I took at the University of Michigan.
-If you're interested in the $\LaTeX$ code, have a look on [GitHub](https://github.com/sleepymalc/Notes).
+These are the lecture notes I took, and if you're interested in the $\LaTeX$ code, have a look on [GitHub](https://github.com/sleepymalc/Notes).
 If you're interested in my setup, also have a look at this [GitHub repo](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) or just [here](./VSCode-LaTeX-Inkscape).

 ## What's in here?